 – Pricing and specifications will be announced in March 2018

-– More than 200 production prototypes have completed 1.5 million miles and 11,000 hours of testing
+For more than 200 production prototypes have completed 1.5 million miles.
+Also includes 11,000 hours of testing!

-– Watch the I-PACE complete West Coast road trip from Sunset Boulevard, Los Angeles, CA to Morro Bay, CA here https://youtu.be/XB9Y_3tLKLg
+Furthermore, watch the I-PACE complete West Coast road trip from Sunset Boulevard, Los Angeles, CA to Morro Bay, CA. Link is here https://youtu.be/XB9Y_3tLKLg

-(LOS ANGELES) – December 5, 2017 – One year after its first showing at the Los Angeles Auto Show, the Jaguar I-PACE Concept returned to the city as a production prototype for its final range and durability tests ahead of its global reveal and start of sale in 2018.
+(LOS ANGELES) – December 5, 2017 – One year after its first showing at the Los Angeles Auto Show.
+For now the Jaguar I-PACE Concept returned to the city as a production prototype.
+Now for its final range and durability tests.
+All ahead of its global reveal and start of sale in 2018.

-Thousands of potential customers around the world have pressed the ‘I want one’ button on www.jaguar.com to register their interest for the hotly anticipated electric SUV.
-Not only will these customers be at the front of the queue when order books officially open globally in March, but a lucky few have been chosen to accompany Jaguar’s engineers as prototype vehicles complete final validation tests.
+Thousands of potential customers around the world have pressed the ‘I want one’ button on www.jaguar.com to register their interest.
+That’s for the hotly anticipated electric SUV.
+Not only will these customers be at the front of the queue when order books officially open globally in March.
+However a lucky few have been chosen to accompany Jaguar’s engineers as prototype vehicles.
+All complete final validation tests.

-Ann Voyer from Pasadena, Calif., asked Jaguar if the I-PACE would have enough range to complete her favorite road trip along California’s West Coast.
-To answer her question, Jaguar engineers took her on a long-distance range test – on one charge only.
-The I-PACE production prototype drove 200 miles from Los Angeles’ Sunset Boulevard to Central California’s Morro Bay on a single charge of its advanced Lithium-Ion battery1.
+So Ann Voyer from Pasadena, California.
+She has, asked Jaguar if the I-PACE would have enough range.
+For that’s to complete her favorite road trip along California’s West Coast.
+To answer her question, Jaguar engineers took her on a long-distance range test.

-Ian Hoban, Jaguar Vehicle Line Director, said: “After 1.5 million global test miles, the I-PACE is ready for production and is proven to deliver long distances on a single charge.
-Jaguar’s first battery electric vehicle will also be fast to charge; our target is a zero to 80 percent charge being achievable in a short break.”
+Ian Hoban, Jaguar Vehicle Line Director, said: “After 1.5 million global test miles, the I-PACE is ready for production.
+Moreover it is proven to deliver long distances on a single charge.
+Jaguar’s first battery electric vehicle will also be fast to charge.
+For our target is a zero to 80 percent charge being achievable in a short break.”